 Housing costs in Lindenhurst are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Lindenhurst is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Lindenhurst is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Lindenhurst citizens is a little higher than the average for US cities and towns: 23.88% of adults in Lindenhurst have at least a bachelor's degree.
+The citizens of Lindenhurst are slightly better educated than the national average of 21.84% for all cities and towns, with 24.76% of adults in Lindenhurst having a bachelor's degree or advanced degree.

+Lindenhurst is a very ethnically-diverse village.
 The people who call Lindenhurst home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lindenhurst residents report their race to be White, followed by Asian.
+The greatest number of Lindenhurst residents report their race to be White, followed by Black or African-American.
 Lindenhurst also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.15% of the village’s residents.
+People of Hispanic or Latino origin account for 15.38% of the village’s residents.
 Important ancestries of people in Lindenhurst include Irish, German, Polish, and English.

 The most common language spoken in Lindenhurst is English.
 Other important languages spoken here include Spanish and Polish.